 School Bus Requirements

 To drive a school bus in Washington, you must:

 - Have at least 5 years driving a passenger vehicle.

 - Successfully complete a bus driver training course.

 - Pass the scrutiny of a criminal background check.
-For more detailed information consult Washington Statute 28A.400.
+For more detailed information consult the Washington law.

 - Hold a valid first-aid card.